brefphp/bref/README.md

 The filesystem on lambdas is read-only (except for the `/tmp` folder).
 You should not try to write application logs to disk.

 The easiest solution is to push logs to AWS Cloudwatch (Amazon's solution for logs).
 Bref (and AWS Lambda) will send to Cloudwatch anything you write on `stdout` (using `echo` for example) or `stderr`.
-If you are using Monolog this means you will need to configure Monolog to write to the output (contribution welcome: clarify with an example).
+If you are using Monolog this means you will need to configure Monolog to write to the output.
+For Symfony applications, see a Monolog usage example in [deploying Symfony applications](docs/Symfony.md).
+Additional Monolog strategy contributions welcome.
+Please clarify with examples.

 If you have more specific needs you can of course push logs to anything, for example Logstash, Papertrail, Loggly, etc.